Simre1/neonote/Readme.md

 nn pick
 ```

 Within this UI, you can incrementally search through your notes.
-It is possible to edit with `ENTER`, delete with `CTRL-X` and view with `CTRL-Y`.
+It is possible to edit with `ENTER`, delete with `CTRL-X` and print to console with `CTRL-Y`.

 ### Processing notes without the picker